Mumps - Topic Overview

 - Take medicine to help relieve fever or headache, if needed.
 Follow all instructions on the label.
 If you give medicine to a baby, follow your doctor's advice about what amount to give.
 Do not give aspirin to anyone younger than 20 because of the risk of Reye syndrome.

 - Use ice or a heat pack (whichever feels better) on swollen, painful areas.
-Put a thin towel under the ice or heat to
+Put a thin towel under the ice or heat to protect the skin.

-- Drink extra fluids to help reduce fever and prevent
+- Drink extra fluids to help reduce fever and prevent dehydration.

 - Suck on ice chips or flavored ice pops.
 Eat soft foods that don't require chewing.